The 4 phases of all Learning Circles, from February 12 – June 03:

 May 14 – June 03

 After a ‘May break’ in many countries, the final phase starts.
-Students have three weeks time to work on their completion.
+Students have three weeks time to work on their completion or summary.
 We are all curious about your reflections on learning experiences and your evaluations.
 With your feedback we can improve our Learning Circles and make the next even more successful.

 In the Learning Circles ‘Children’s Rights’ and ‘English Literature’, students are also working individually in a peerScholar assignment.
 In a letter they share eye-openers and suggestions.
 In an amazing process of peer learning students reflect on their own work and the work of their peers.
 With constructive feedback from three Circle classmates, students can improve their letters.
 A powerful way to learn from and with each other!